jacobheric/www.jacobheric.com/src/posts/2009-10-14-soapmaking.md

 image: 2009-10-14-mad_scientist.jpg
 ---

-A hobby isn't a hobby...unless there is a little *danger* involved.
+A hobby isn't a hobby... unless there is a little *danger* involved.
 So we made soap.

 {%picture "2009-10-14-the_lab.jpg", "the lab"%}
 {%picture "2009-10-14-measure_water.jpg", "measure the water"%}